 Fair value interest rate risk is the risk that the fair value of a financial instrument will fluctuate because of changes in market interest rates.
 Since the Fund's bank deposits bear interest at fixed rates, their fair values will fall when market interest rates increase.
-However, as they are stated at amortised cost, changes in market interest rates will not affect their carrying amounts and the Fund's deficit and accumulated surplus.
-Therefore, the Fund does not have a significant exposure to fair value interest rate risk.
+However, as they are stated at amortised cost, their carrying amounts will not be affected by changes in market interest rates.